-The Executive Director is a strategic thinker and an implementer of New Work’s mission and strategic plan.
-With a current sustained operating budget of $450k, New Works is governed by a volunteer board of directors, and currently employs 3 full-time and 2 part-time staff members in addition to a number of contractors.
+The Executive Director is a strategic thinker and the developer and implementer of New Work’s mission and strategic plan.
+With a current sustained operating budget of $400,000+, New Works is governed by a volunteer Board of Directors, and currently employs 3 full-time and 3 part-time staff members in addition to a number of contractors.

 - Provide guidance, oversight and work direction for the New Works staff and other professionals employed by New Works to ensure clients are being effectively managed.